pronobis/libspn-keras/libspn/tests/results/README.md

 #### GPU

-- custom_gather is twice as fast as custom, but builds 3 times larger graph
+- custom is fastest and offers smallest graph

 #### Result

-- FIX CUSTOM
-- use either custom or casutom_gather
+- use custom